imajeet5/DSA-solved-problems/Practice/practiceDataStrucutres.md

 - Build Tree using inorder and post/pre-order traversal
 - diameter of a binary tree
 - diameter of binary tree optimized

+## Binary Search Tree

+- BST class implementation
+  - insert
+  - delete
+  - search
+  - print Tree
+- Search value in BST using recursion and iterative solution
+- Find min and max value in BST
+- rangeSumBST
+- check if the BST is sorted
+- Sorted array to BST